 The name 'Robo Rovers' connects us to our beginnings as an FLL Explore team.
 It was inspired by the 2018 Mission Moon challenge, and it reflects the spirit of discovery that characterized our first season.

-Even though this is my second year in FLL, I still got very discouraged and shy sometimes when I am asked to share my thoughts or do something new.
+Even though this is my third year in FLL, I still got very discouraged and shy sometimes when I am asked to share my thoughts or do something new.
 I felt that I won't be able to do what was being asked.
 This is where my teammates have been amazing.
 They tell me that they will always listen to my ideas and allow me to share my opinions.
 I learned from last year that it is okay to share your ideas even though you feel they are not brilliant.
 I made a personal goal to take risks and not to give up.
 I guess you can say that is why some of us picked “Resilience” as our additional team core value.
 FLL and my team helped me build my character and give me a chance to express my ideas.
-I am also glad to have a rookie in our team that I can mentor now and share my experiences from last year.
+I am also glad to have a rookies in our team that I can mentor now and share my experiences from the last two years.
 I helped her build arms, test paths as well as encourage her when she feels shy just like I used to be.

 Forgetting to do something was always a challenge for me.
 I just thought I could remember it all and didn't need to keep track.
 But when I forgot to do something, it became overwhelming.
 FLL helped me become more organized by teaching me how to break big tasks into smaller, manageable steps and keep up with my progress.
 For example, when I needed to do a path, I started by researching the missions and then divided the work into sections.
 Each part of the mission had its own goal and deadline, which I tracked with a checklist to make sure I stayed on top of everything.
 I used Google Calendar and marked off what I did and didn’t do.
 I learned to prioritize my tasks and manage my time more efficiently.
 When things didn’t go as planned, like when the robot or arms broke, I was able to quickly understand how I could find time for the additional work for the fix.
 In all, FLL taught me how to stay organized, plan ahead, and handle challenges better.